YyzHarry/Microcomputer_Lab/README.md

 # Microcomputer Lab

 ## Introduction
-This is my code for _Experiments on Microcomputer and Interface Technology Course_, EE, Peking University.
+This is my code for ___Experiments on Microcomputer and Interface Technology___ Course, EE, Peking University.

 Implemented mostly by __C51__, some by __Assembly__.